WHAT’S IN THIS REVIEW?

-Read on to find out what we thought of Atlas VPN.
+Read on to find out exactly what we thought of Atlas VPN.

 About Atlas VPN

 Launched in 2020, Atlas VPN is one of the more recent providers to make it onto the market.
-It’s owned and operated by Peakstar Technologies Inc., and the CEO is Jim Roberts.
-Aside from that, there’s not much information about the company available online.
+It’s owned and operated by Peakstar Technologies Inc., and the CEO is Dainius Vanagas.

 One thing that is clear is that Peakstar Technologies Inc. is based in the U.S. and that makes it slightly concerning from a privacy point of view, given the jurisdictional issues that crop up in the country.
 However, Altas VPN has been audited, even if their blog is more focused on ‘big picture’ concepts, rather than mentioning many new features they’re planning to add over the coming year.